-The refrigeration industry is a massive one, with many different types of businesses using refrigeration equipment.
-It’s not surprising that there are so many different types of commercial refrigeration failures—and it’s even less surprising that they can be hard to diagnose.
-Commercial refrigeration equipment is usually more complex than residential units, and the maintenance requirements are often more stringent as well.
-Fortunately, though, there are several common causes of these problems that you can work on yourself or call in help (24/7) if necessary:
+The refrigeration industry is massive, with many different types of businesses using refrigeration equipment.
+It’s not surprising that there are so many commercial refrigeration failures — and even less surprising that they can be hard to diagnose.

 Faulty Installation.

-- A thorough cleaning and sanitizing of all parts before installation.
+• A thorough cleaning and sanitizing of all parts before installation.

-- Proper mounting procedures for each part.
+• Proper mounting procedures for each part.

 Improper Operation.